pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 func TestMain(m *testing.M)
 ```

-We leverage the function to detect Goroutine leak by [goleak](https://github.com/uber-go/goleak) after all tests finished.
+After all tests finish, we leverage the function to detect Goroutine leaks by [goleak](https://github.com/uber-go/goleak).

-Before writing any unit tests in a package, create a file named `main_test.go` and setup the scaffolding:
+Before you write any unit tests in a package, create a file named `main_test.go` and setup the scaffolding:

 ```go
 func TestMain(m *testing.M) {